fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 #### Send Conversation Events

-This endpoint will receive events on consumer messages and conversation changes. sends bot responses against the received consumer messages.
+This endpoint is expected to respond with the actions and messages a bot wants to send as a direct response to the received consumer event.
 The expected responses are described in the [Basic Content](third-party-bots-custom-endpoint-basic-content.html) and [Advance features](third-party-bots-custom-endpoint-advanced-features.html) sections.